WildEgor/AirQualityMonitor/docs/en/UserManual.md

 5. Enter a **Device name** (e.g., "AQM") and **Room name**.
 6. Under **Advanced Settings**, select **Sensors > Add > Float**.
 7. Choose **Type > Carbon Dioxide** and set **Topic** to `common/aqm/co2`.
-8. Repeat step 6 for TVOC, setting the topic to `common/aqm/tvoc`.
+8. Repeat step 6 for TVOC, temperature and pressure setting the topic to `common/aqm/tvoc`, `common/aqm/temp` and `common/aqm/pressure`.
 **Note**: The prefix `common/aqm` corresponds to the **Device ID** specified in the MQTT settings.

 <p style="text-align:center">